cbourke/ComputerScienceII/documents/syllabus-194.md

 There are 8 assignments as well as a design document.
 Assignments will be due 1 second before midnight Friday evening the week that they are due.
-Code and other relevant *artifacts* must be submitted using webhandin unless otherwise stated.
+Code and other relevant *artifacts* must be submitted using handin unless otherwise stated.
 If there are written portions of the homework, they should be typed.
 You should typeset code snippets using a monotype font (courier for example) for